NASW Code of Ethics

 - Review the Learning Contract/evaluation weekly, and during supervision.

-- If students have life events which may impact the schedule or tasks in field, these issues are expected be discussed with the Faculty Liaison and Field Instructor early in the semester/session or at the time the event occurs
+- Discuss any life events which may impact the schedule or tasks of Field collaboratively between the student, Liaison, and Field Instructor early in the semester/session and/or at the time an unexpected event occurs.

-- Students are expected prepare an agenda for each supervisory conference and seek input from the field instructor regularly and as needed.
-In the absence of the FI, student’s will seek guidance from the FI’s designee.
+- Utilize an agenda for each supervisory meeting and seek collaborative input from the Field Instructor regularly and as needed.

-- Students are expected to confirm their understanding of directions, instructions, and requirements (e.g., organization policies, guidelines, expectations, requirements) with field instructors, field liaisons and, if necessary, with the Field Coordinator, and are encouraged to ask for assistance.
+- Confirm the understanding of directions, instructions, and requirements (e.g., organization policies, guidelines, expectations, requirements) with Field Instructors, Field Liaisons and, if necessary, with the Field Coordinator.
+Ask for assistance as needed.

 Procedures for students to follow if problems arise

-- If problems persist, the student should request a problem solving meeting with their Faculty Liaison, and the Field Instructor.
+- If problems persist, the student or Field Instructor may request a problem-solving meeting to include the student, Field Instructor, and Field Liaison.

-- If the field placement ends prematurely due to concerns about the student’s performance, the student, Aacademic advisor, faculty liaison, field coordinator, and field instructor(s) if possible, will participate in a Professional Review Committee meeting.
-Following the PRC, recommendations will be made to the Associate Director or his/her designee.
-Recommendations may include remediation recommendations, other Internship options and/or dismissal from the BSW or MSW program.
+- If the field placement ends prematurely due to concerns about the student’s performance, the student, PRC Committee Chair, Academic Advisor, Faculty Liaison, Field Director/Coordinator, and Field Instructor, will participate in a Professional Review Committee (PRC) meeting.
+Additional attendees at the PRC may include the Director/Associate Director of the School of Social Work, the Field Instructor, and a silent support person of student choice.
+Following the PRC, recommendations are made by the PRC Committee to the Director or his/her designee.
+Recommendations to the Director of the School of Social Work may include dismissal from the program.